MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 1. Verify the machine supports Transport Layer Security (TLS) 1.2 – All Windows versions after 2012 R2 should support TLS 1.2.
 If your connector machine is from a version of 2012 R2 or prior, make sure that the [required updates](https://support.microsoft.com/help/2973337/sha512-is-disabled-in-windows-when-you-use-tls-1.2) are installed.

-2. Contact your network admin and ask to verify that the backend proxy and firewall do not block SHA512 for outgoing traffic.
+2. Contact your network admin and ask to verify that the backend proxy and firewall don't block `SHA512` outgoing traffic.

 **To verify the client certificate:**